The Hangmen (Washington, D.C. band): Regional success

-Their precipitous rise in local popularly did not come without its share of notoriey.
+Their precipitous rise in local popularly did not come without its share of notoriety.
 The February 19, 1966, edition of Billboard reported a "Beatlemania"-style incident that took place at the Giant Record Shop in Falls Church, Virginia, in which a crowd of teenagers convened to hear the Hangmen play a show there, but after the first fifteen minutes of the performance, police had to disperse the excessively large queue, which had caused a traffic jam outside, in fear of possible violations to fire codes.
 The band was instructed to stop playing and they were whisked into a nearby patrol car and escorted away from the scene.
 A near riot erupted.
 In the ensuing melee, angry fans smashed browser bins and display cases.
 Jack Shaver, the store's owner told Billboard that the store sold 2,500 copies "What a Girl Can't Do".
 According to Shaver, a nearby high school was let out that day because of snow, and that the store began filling up at noon in anticipation of the scheduled 4 p.m. performance.
 He estimated that approximately 400 were "jammed and packed" inside, and that as many as 1,500 were clustered outside pressing to get in.
 Tom Guernsey has recollected that there were up to 500 in the store and 300 outside.
 Shaver, who did not have insurance to cover the damage costs, went on to comment in Billboard that he previously let well-known stars such as Johnny Rivers, Johnny Tillotson, Peter and Gordon, and Ramsey Lewis perform at his store, but "...they never created anything like this."